All Guides

 Health Insurance Options

-IMSS (Instituto Mexicano del Seguro Social): Once you have Temporary Residency, you can voluntarily enroll in IMSS for approximately $500–$700 USD/year.
-This covers most procedures, though with variable wait times and facilities.
+Once you have Temporary Residency, you can voluntarily enroll in IMSS for about $500–$700 USD/year.
+This covers most procedures, though wait times vary and facilities aren't as polished as private hospitals.

-Private Mexican health insurance: $80–$200/month depending on age and coverage level.
+$80–$200/month depending on age and coverage level.
 Covers private hospital visits with minimal co-pays.
 Major insurers: BUPA Mexico, GNP, AXA Mexico.

 Internet and Phone